sstark/droguedrums/www/index.md

 Patterns are defined in an arbitrary number of lanes, using the keys from the drum set defined earlier.

+_Bpm_ defines how many 4th note are in one minute for this pattern. _Step_ defines the duration of events in a lane.
+This could be 8 for saying the lane contains 8th notes or 16th, 32th and so on.
+Technically you could also give values like 3 or 7.o

+The length of the first lane defines the length of the pattern.
+If you have many lanes, all other lanes must be the same length or shorter than the first one.

 #### Example

 ```